 - Grey – Symbolising semi-genderlessness

 Demigender Pride Flag

-Demigender – which means half gender – is an umbrella term for people with non-binary identities that have partial connection to a particular gender.
-The dark and light grey stripes represent partial genders, and the yellow represents non-binary genders.
+Demigender, which means half gender, is an umbrella term for people with non-binary identities that have a partial connection to a particular gender.
+In fact, the dark and light grey stripes represent partial genders, and the yellow represents non-binary genders.
 There are two variations of this flag:

-- Demigirl – Which stands for those who partially identify with female which replaces Yellow with Pink
+- Demigirl – Which stands for those who partially identify with females which replaces Yellow with Pink

-- Demiboy – for those who partially identify with male which replaces Yellow with Blue
+- Demiboy – for those who partially identify with males and replaces Yellow with Blue

 Demisexual Pride Flag